ndlib/noids/README.md

 * Convert the saver to be demand driven rather than polling
 * Standardize the naming: a noid _counter_ belongs to a _pool_, etc.
-* Add a _AdvancePast_ feature for counters, so that we can sync this noid server with noids which have already been minted.